Featured

 Then there are the people who want their opinions to be heard.
 It doesn’t matter what the subject is, as long as it’s out there floating in space for someone to react to.
 You know those places.
 Reddit.
 Quora.
 4chan.
 Our personal favorite, Fark.

-questionaire social science survey zerohero
+hobbies logistics pigeon racing questionaire social science survey zerohero

 We consider habitually participating in surveys a hobby.
 Either via the cold, impersonal interface of a computer or the fleeting interpersonal conversation over the phone…it passes the time and keeps you off the streets.